ArendJan/slate/source/index.html.md

 > To authorize, send the UserId with every request:

 <aside class="notice">
-All parameters are send via JSON with the POST variable 'json'
+All parameters are send JSON serialized via post.
 </aside>
 Parameter | Default | Description
 --------- | ------- | -----------